EleutherAI/math-lm/proof-pile-v2/source_code/README.md

     - [x] Fix: `maple_filte()` removes xml.
 - Issue: Lots of auto-generated tex files in directories called `latex`.
     - [x] Fix: removed in `tex_filter_rexp()`
+- Issue: Jupyter notebook files contain extra JSON (e.g. with cell IDs, execution count)
+    - [x] Fix: convert to Markdown.
+In particular, this results in a clean interleaving of text, math, and code.
+- Issue: Jupyter notebook files are often too long to be tokenized.
+    - Sub-issue/source: files contain long outputs, which may include PNG strings.
+    - [X] Fix: remove outputs from the notebook.

 **Languages the stack does ok**:
 - Lean is fine